jiacheng-z01/SafePyramid/README.md

 <p align="center"><img src="assets/rules.jpg" width="100%"></p>

-Every conversation and level-specific policy is generated from a schema and quality-controlled through cross-model validation, majority voting, and human review (>90% human–LLM agreement).
+Every conversation and level-specific policy is generated from a schema and quality-controlled through cross-model validation, majority voting, and human review.
 Models are evaluated under two protocols: **per-policy** evaluation predicts the violated-rule set from the full policy at once, while **per-rule** evaluation judges one target rule at a time and aggregates the binary decisions.

 <p align="center"><img src="assets/pipeline.jpg" width="100%"></p>